Contraception Resources

 Telephone clinical advice for health professionals

-FPV is able to offer clinical advice to health professionals working with clients in other health settings.
+Sexual Health Victoria is able to offer clinical advice to health professionals working with clients in other health settings.
 The service provides advice and guidance on reproductive and sexual health issues.
-An FPV reproductive and sexual health nurse is available via telephone as the first point of contact.
+A SHV reproductive and sexual health nurse is available via telephone as the first point of contact.
 Call (03) 9257 0100 and ask to speak with the resource nurse.